math symbols

 Renewable Energy Systems

-For renewable energy projects, the direct pay option also applies to the Production Tax Credit and the Investment Tax Credit, both of which are primary investment credits used to help finance renewable energy projects.
+For renewable energy projects, the elective pay option also applies to the Production Tax Credit and the Investment Tax Credit, both of which are primary investment credits used to help finance renewable energy projects.

 Tax-exempt entities that finance a clean energy capital project, such as a solar array, are eligible to receive up to 30% of the cost of the project paid for from the Department of the Treasury.

-Why is direct pay important?
+Why is elective pay important?

 Historically, only taxpaying entities were able to take advantage of renewable energy tax incentives, but this legislation levels the playing field between taxpaying and non-taxpaying entities and opens the door for everyone to access these incentives.